University of Waterloo: Co-operative education

 Students are responsible for securing their work placement for each of their co-op terms.
 This includes applying for positions and attending interviews during their study terms.
 Scheduling conflicts between interviews and exams are actively avoided but still possible, in which case one or the other are rescheduled, with the examination taking precedence.
 In order for the student to receive their co-op credit, their work term must meet a number of conditions.
 This includes being full-time, that it is related to the student's field of study, that it lasts for the full 16-week duration, and that it is compensated with at least the minimum wage in the location of work.
 Exceptions can be made for some of these conditions; for example, first work terms often do not have to be related to the student's field of study, especially if the student has had difficulty securing a position.

 At the end of the work term, the employer submits a performance evaluation for the student which is presented to the student's future employers during their next application stage.
 As of 2018, the university reports that its co-op students earn an average of per work term when working in Canada.
 However, co-op earnings vary greatly depending on field of study, how many work terms the student has already completed, and where the work term takes place.
 The university's highest earning undergraduate co-op students in 2018 were mathematics undergraduates (including computer science and computing and financial management) on their sixth work term and were working in the United States, who made an average of US$28,600 (C$38,000) per four-month work term.
-Several programs where co-op is mandatory report high levels of employment from their graduation, with 98 percent of graduates from the Accounting and Financial Management, Math/CPA, Biotech/CPA, and Master of Accounting programs reporting that they found employment within six months after graduating.
-In the same year, the graduates of the university's Master of Taxation co-op program reported that 100 percent of its students secured full-time employment prior to graduating.
+Several programs where co-op is mandatory report high levels of employment from their graduation, with 98 per cent of graduates from the Accounting and Financial Management, Math/CPA, Biotech/CPA, and Master of Accounting programs reporting that they found employment within six months after graduating.
+In the same year, the graduates of the university's Master of Taxation co-op program reported that 100 per cent of its students secured full-time employment prior to graduating.